PatrickCarollo/AWS_Apps/README.md

 Stack_Deploy+Test:

 This app is meant to demonstrate the concept of Automating the testing and deployment of an Aws CloudFormation stack.
-It has the capability to either deploy new test and deploy infrastructure or simply runa test through an existing deployment.
+It has the capability to either deploy new test/stack infrastructure or simply run a test through an existing stack deployment.
 It does this by assigning a unique id to every component necessary to the test and deployment; for a new test it will create the unique id and assign it accross all components, to test an existing one; it will run only components with the provided id.
 It leverages the use of CloudWatchLogs to report the results of the test and Lambda to run them.